MSC Splendida: Areas of operation

 MSC Splendida has cruised the Mediterranean and Far East.
 She was refurbished in 2017 before deploying to China.
 In 2020 March, the ship docked in Palong, Thailand beach during the coronavirus pandemic, after more the 2,700 passengers was disembarked.
 The ship is scheduled to serve Southeast Asia until summer 2020 before repositioning to Northern Europe and the Mediterranean.
+The ship is scheduled to be based in Durban for the 2023/2024 cruise season and will serve the South African market sailing to Mozambique, Mauritius, Reunion, Namibia, Port Elizabeth & Cape Town.

 Amenities

-The ship's horn system is set up to play multiple songs, including "We Will Rock You" and "We Are the Champions" by Queen, "Seven Nation Army" by The White Stripes and "Happy Birthday to You".
+The ship's horn system is programmed to play multiple songs, including "We Will Rock You" and "We Are the Champions" by Queen, "Seven Nation Army" by The White Stripes and "Happy Birthday to You".

 Incidents

 Bardo National Museum attack

 On 18 March 2015, MSC Splendida was in port in Tunis with Costa Fascinosa when gunmen opened fire on tourists at the Bardo National Museum.
 Twelve passengers hailing from Japan, Italy, Colombia, Spain, Britain, Australia, Poland, and France, were killed.

 Coronavirus pandemic

 On 23 March 2020, around 14:00 CET, a Thai crew member working aboard as a buffet attendant was medically evacuated via lifeboat after she exhibited symptoms consistent with COVID-19 and was having difficulty breathing.
 At the time, the ship was near the island of Sardinia and headed to Marseille to disembark all of its passengers.

 On 24 March 2020, MSC Cruises informed the crew that the sick crew member had tested negative.
 However, two days later, on 26 March, it was reported that the sick crew member had been tested again, and this time, the test had returned positive.
 As a result, 16 crew members were placed under quarantine.
 The ship later docked in Genoa so that some of its crew members could disembark.

 By 1 April 2020, 26 crew members had been placed under quarantine, with 3 crew members running high temperatures.